This article is a companion piece to this video

 - Avoid language such as “any and all parties.”
 This could prevent you from proceeding against an unknown third party who you later determine to have liability.

 Preserving the Possibility of Additional Subrogation Claims

-- If the Policy Holder has separate claims against the Tortfeasor, such as out of pocket expenses, the release language should expressly preserve those separate claims.
+- If the policy holder has separate claims against the tortfeasor, such as out-of-pocket expenses, the release language should expressly preserve those separate claims.

 - If your subrogation release language is too general, it may prevent you from recovering against third parties later found to have exposure.

-- Even if you have a separate payment agreement with a tortfeasor, a poorly drafted subrogation release might inadvertently release that tortfeasor from responsibility for making future payments under that agreement.
-What follows is some sample language that might assist in this scenario: “This release is not a release or waiver of any claim or obligation owed by [tortfeasor’s name] under the installment agreement signed on [date] and has no effect on it other than to reduce the amount owed by the consideration referenced herein.”
+- Even if you have a separate payment agreement with a tortfeasor, a poorly-drafted subrogation release might inadvertently release that tortfeasor from responsibility for making future payments under that agreement.
+What follows is sample language that might assist in this scenario: “This release is not a release or waiver of any claim or obligation owed by [tortfeasor’s name] under the installment agreement signed on [date] and has no effect on it other than to reduce the amount owed by the consideration referenced herein.”

 Insured/Employee Signature: Protecting the Individual

 - Sometimes, the insured or employee is required to sign the release.
-This should only be required when the insured or employee is resolving their out of pocket claims at the same time that the subrogation claim is being resolved, or if they expressed that they are not pursuing any out of pocket claims.
+This should only be required when the insured or employee is resolving their out-of-pocket claims at the same time that the subrogation claim is being resolved, or if they expressed that they are not pursuing any out-of-pocket claims.

 - If the insured or employee must remain on the release, encourage the insured to obtain independent attorney representation, especially if there’s any question on the language of the release.